abrennec/tbag_2021/03_audio_sound_synthesis/readme.md

 ### Additional Material

 - Check out [Teropa's harmonic explorer](https://teropa.info/harmonics-explorer/) and play with the frequency and amplitude parameters.
+Try to create some of the basic waveform types by setting the parameters according to the equations given above.
-Also, add more and more simple sound waves (in this case, sine waves) together.
+- Also, add more and more simple sound waves (in this case, sine waves) together.
 See also how [Teropa connects frequency and pitch](https://teropa.info/blog/2016/08/10/frequency-and-pitch.html) in several examples.

 ---